Microeconomics: Opportunity cost

 Opportunity cost is closely related to the idea of time constraints.
 One can do only one thing at a time, which means that, inevitably, one is always giving up other things.
 The opportunity cost of any activity is the value of the next-best alternative thing one may have done instead.
 Opportunity cost depends only on the value of the next-best alternative.
-It doesn't matter whether one has five alternatives or 5,000.
+It does not matter whether one has five alternatives or 5,000.

 Opportunity costs can tell when not to do something as well as when to do something.
 For example, one may like waffles, but like chocolate even more.
 If someone offers only waffles, one would take it.
 But if offered waffles or chocolate, one would take the chocolate.
 The opportunity cost of eating waffles is sacrificing the chance to eat chocolate.
 Because the cost of not eating the chocolate is higher than the benefits of eating the waffles, it makes no sense to choose waffles.
 Of course, if one chooses chocolate, they are still faced with the opportunity cost of giving up having waffles.
 But one is willing to do that because the waffle's opportunity cost is lower than the benefits of the chocolate.
-Opportunity costs are unavoidable constraints on behaviour because one has to decide what's best and give up the next-best alternative.
+Opportunity costs are unavoidable constraints on behavior because one has to decide what's best and give up the next-best alternative.